How Russia, Iran keep fuel flowing to Syria

 Russia has provided Syria with weapons and shielded Assad by blocking two U.N.
 Security Council resolutions condemning his government for the crackdown, in which the United Nations says more than 9,000 people have been killed since March 2011.

-Moscow has criticized Assad at times and backed envoy Kofi Annan’s peace plan, including its demands for an end to violence and for withdrawals of government forces from cities and towns.
+Moscow has criticised Assad at times and backed envoy Kofi Annan’s peace plan, including its demands for an end to violence and for withdrawals of government forces from cities and towns.

 Russia’s energy ministry on Thursday declined to comment on gasoil reaching Syria from Russian ports.
 The foreign ministry, which is responsible for Russia’s policy on sanctions, declined immediate comment.